 The real estate broker’s right to compensation after the expiry of the brokerage contract

-The OACIQ Info Center often gets calls from selling owners inquiring about the risk of signing a new brokerage contract upon the expiry of the initial contract.
+The Info OACIQ information centre often gets calls from selling owners inquiring about the risk of signing a new brokerage contract upon the expiry of the initial contract.
 They wonder if they are therefore released of their obligation to pay compensation under the first contract.

 Everything will depend on the circumstances.
 Indeed, clause 7.1.3. of different brokerage contract forms edited by the OACIQ provides that, even after the expiry of the brokerage contract, the seller undertakes to pay compensation referred to therein, and under certain conditions:

 “7.1.3. where a sale takes place within 180 days following the expiry date of this contract with a person who was interested in the IMMOVABLE during the term of this contract, unless, during this period, the SELLER concluded in good faith with another agency or another broker a contract stipulated to be exclusive for the sale of the immovable; or” (emphasis added)